lena-kateryniuk/hillel-git/Autimation testing.md

-**The most popular frameworks for automation testing:
+**Popular platforms for automation testing:

 - [Selenium](https://www.selenium.dev/) is an open source umbrella project for a range of tools and libraries aimed at supporting browser automation.
 At the core of Selenium is Selenium WebDriver, an interface to write instructions that work interchangeably across browsers.